Secure Customer Service

 Zendesk is ISO 27018:2014 certified.
 The certificate is available for download here.

 Zendesk is FedRAMP authorised with Low Impact Software-as-a-Service (LI-SaaS) and is listed in the FedRAMP Marketplace.
 US Government agency subscribers can request access to the Zendesk FedRAMP Security Package by completing a Package Access Request Form or submitting a request to email@example.com.

 McAfee Cloud Trust - McAfee Enterprise Ready

 Zendesk received the McAfee CloudTrust Program.
 The program presents the McAfee Enterprise-Ready seal to only services with the highest CloudTrust™ rating possible.
 These are among the services that have earned McAfee's CloudTrust™ and a rating of McAfee Enterprise-Ready based on their attributes across the data, user and device, security, business and legal evaluation categories.

 Cloud Security Alliance (CSA)

-Zendesk is a member of the Cloud Security Alliance (CSA), a not-for-profit organisation with a mission to promote the use of best practices for providing security assurance within Cloud Computing.
+Zendesk is a member of the Cloud Security Alliance (CSA), a not-for-profit organisation with a mission to promote the use of best practice for providing security assurance within Cloud Computing.
 CSA has launched the Security, Trust and Assurance Registry (STAR), a publicly accessible registry that documents the security controls provided by various cloud computing offerings.
 Zendesk completed a publicly available Consensus Assessment Initiative (CAI) Questionnaire based on our due diligence self-assessment results.

 The CSA CAIQ is available here.

 Zendesk is a member of IT-ISAC, a group focused on bringing together a diverse set of private sector companies to leverage evolving technology and have a common commitment to security.
-IT-ISAC enables collaboration and sharing of relevant, actionable threat intelligence information and practices.
+IT-ISAC enables collaboration and sharing of relevant, actionable threat intelligence information and practice.
 They moderate special interest groups that focus on Intelligence, Insider Threat, Physical Security and other specific areas to help further our mission of securing Zendesk.

 Zendesk is a member of FIRST, an international confederation of incident response teams that cooperatively handles computer security incidents and promotes incident prevention programs.
-FIRST members develop and share technical information, tools, methodologies, processes and best practices.
+FIRST members develop and share technical information, tools, methodologies, processes and best practice.
 As a member of FIRST, Zendesk Security works with other members to use their combined knowledge, skills and experience to promote a safer and more secure global electronic environment.